top of page

 What Are Short-Term Rentals in Toronto, and How Are They Different from Long-Term Rentals?

-Short-term rentals in Toronto refer to renting out a property for less than 28 consecutive days, typically through platforms like Airbnb.
+According to the city of Toronto, short-term rentals in Toronto refer to renting out a property for less than 28 consecutive days, typically through platforms like Airbnb.
 These rentals are capped at 180 nights per year.

 In contrast, long-term rentals involve leasing a property for 28 days or more, with no annual limits and governed by separate tenancy laws.